-In-cloud File and Information Sharing: Whether your team is large or small, its members will need to exchange project documentation in real time.
-The ability to share and access information whenever the need occurs is important, and it’s a manager’s job to provide channels for doing so.
+In-cloud File and Information Sharing: Whether your team is large or small, its members will need to exchange project documentation in real-time.
+The ability to share and access information whenever they need occurs is important, and it’s a manager’s job to provide channels for doing so.
 Cloud-based project management solutions with spacious storage are the best solution.

 Resource and Budget Management: Coordinators need to ensure that projects are within budget and keep stakeholders in the loop, both of which is easy to do with resource and expense management tools.
 A truly helpful project management software includes options for budget tracking, reporting, and invoicing as well.

 Once a project is broken down into milestones and milestones into tasks, each of these management units needs to be carefully measured and analyzed.
 It’s what project tracking is responsible for, and what has to be done with utmost accuracy for a number of reasons.

 Current Status and Future Performance: If you want to know in which direction your project is going, you need to determine where you currently are.
 Tracking allows you to detect delays and bottlenecks early on so that you can forecast, streamline, and speed up future performance.

 Risk Management: Every project is unique, and so are their critical paths.
 Determining the current status can help you stay within the deadline, but it can also prepare you for entirely different projects.
 If you carefully analyze tracking data, you’ll be able to get to the root cause of recurring issues and establish a preventive risk management strategy for upcoming projects.